GnisterDev/JavaFX-Calendar/docs/release3/sustainability.md

 Minimal direct impact since it’s a virtual application, but data centers where it’s hosted can contribute to environmental impacts, including emissions from non-renewable energy sources.
 Level: Systemic (through the data center’s environmental impact).

-#### Biodiversity and Land Use:

-The app has no direct impact on land use or biodiversity, though its hosting service might have indirect effects, depending on its environmental policies.
-Level: Systemic (if the hosting provider affects land use or biodiversity).

 #### Energy:

 Server usage, especially as the app scales, requires careful consideration of energy demands.
 Opting for hosting providers that use renewable energy sources can mitigate the environmental impact.
 Level: Systemic (energy usage affects sustainability long-term).

-#### Logistics and Transport:

-The app does not have physical logistics needs but can reduce the need for travel by helping users coordinate schedules remotely.
-Level: Immediate (reducing travel needs by facilitating remote scheduling).

 ### Economic Sustainability